Do you want to have fun without spending any money? That’s possible! Here are 105 fun things to do with no money.

 Why not do this now?
 IMO, you’re NEVER too old for a paper airplane competition.

-Decide what the contest is going to be, make your paper airplane, and have some fun in the backyard!
+Decide what the contest will be, make your paper airplane, and have some fun in the backyard!

 Whoever wins gets to pick the next activity.